top of page

 near Almograve by Hans Faber

-The Rota Vicentina runs from the town of Santiago do Cacém to Cabo São Vicente, which is the outermost southwestern tip of Portugal, and the European Continent for that matter.
+The Rota Vicentina runs from the town of Santiago do Cacém to Cabo São Vicente, which is the southwestern-most tip of Portugal, and the European Continent for that matter.
 Cabo is Portuguese for 'cape'.
 On its cliffs stands a white lighthouse.
-Much of the route follows the dramatic Atlantic coastline of Portugal.
-Largely unspoiled and a joy to walk through.
+Much of the rota 'route' follows the dramatic Atlantic coastline of Portugal.
+Largely unspoiled and more than a joy to walk through.
 On its coast pound the massive waves of the infinite ocean.
-Especially the time the bastard was there because in the weeks before southern Portugal had endured heavy storms from the west and much rain.
+Especially the time when the bastard was there, because in the weeks before southern Portugal had endured heavy storms from the west and much rain.
 Areas were even flooded.
-With a delay effect towering waves only just arrived on the coast.
+With a delay effect towering waves only just arrived from the west on the coast.
 “It’s comforting that the Portuguese are pious Catholics otherwise the coast would never have resisted the pounding force of the Atlantic Ocean.”
 The western frontier of Europe.
 Another edge of the world.

 The southwestern coast and its sometimes gigantic waves are also popular among surfers.
-During much of the trek, the bastard encountered many surfers.
-Often driving a little Volkswagen van, which also served as a camper, and with their waxed surfboards on top of it.
-Of course, many brightly painted with flowers and stuff and the dashboard stuffed with charms, sea shells, beads, Buddhas, Shivas, etc. You could encounter these little sunshine vans everywhere.
+During much of the trek, the bastard encountered many of them.
+Often driving a little Volkswagen van, which also serves as a camper, with their waxed surfboards on top of it.
+Of course, many brightly painted with flowers and stuff, and the dashboard stuffed with charms, sea shells, beads, Buddhas, Shivas, etc. You could encounter these little sunshine vans everywhere.
 Secretly parked along a dirt road or right at the cliffs where they had spent the night.
-As close as possible to their first love, the waves.
+As close as possible to their first love: the waves.
 Not only vans, the bastard even saw four surf dudes on a four-wheeled bicycle with all their belongings stashed on it.
 A way of life.

 That day, hiking from Aljezur to Arrifana, when the bastard had just passed a llama farm (don’t ask), a small car came racing up the hill on the dirt track.
 It stopped.
 The car had its windows down.
 Behind the wheel was a young woman.
 In the back sat a big, happy dog.
 Its tongue hanging out.
 On the shotgun seat, however, lay a little, unhappy dog.
 It had a big, purple ribbon with a bow around its neck.
 But the dog was not in a good state, despite its frivolous appearance.
 Contrary to that.
 It was in shock.
 Paralyzed.
 Heavily breathing and trembling.
 Its chest going up and down madly.
 Panicky eyes staring in the distance.